Cegid Connections: 3 Days Covering Key Topics Such as Omnichannel, Unified Commerce, Clienteling, the Shopping Experience and the Cloud

 Innovation was also on the cards; Cegid unveiled its new in-store omnichannel solution, Shopping, as well its Worldwide Retail Cloud platform – two innovative solutions to address two major retail challenges today.

-“Pure players aren’t the future of retail; it’s still the stores.”
-Or so says Catherine Barba, a successful entrepreneur, business angel and pioneer of the web who was voted one of the 50 most influential people in the European digital economy.
+“Pure players aren’t the future of retail; it’s still the stores.” …or so says Catherine Barba, a successful entrepreneur, business angel and pioneer of the web who was voted one of the 50 most influential people in the European digital economy.
 She kicked off the debate on the first day of the Cegid Connections conference and shared her advice and vision for tomorrow’s retail industry.
-According to Barba, thanks to the evolution of digital commerce and inspiration of numerous tech start-ups, retailers need to be more creative and offer something that’s different, not to mention make things a lot simpler and ‘frictionless’ when it comes to the customer shopping experience.
+According to Barba, thanks to the evolution of digital commerce and inspiration of numerous tech startups, retailers need to be more creative and offer something that’s different, not to mention make things a lot simpler and ‘frictionless’ when it comes to the customer shopping experience.

 “Pure players aren’t the future of retail; it’s still the stores,” says Catherine Barba, CEO and founder of PEPS Lab.

-The store and beyond
+The Store and Beyond

 In the digital age, the role of the store has completely changed.
 Consumers are more connected and demanding than ever before: according to The Digital Post, 79% of people use their mobile phones for shopping; and 84% of Z-generation customers expect an interactive and personalised experience in store, claims French retail magazine LSA.
 These days, the store has been transformed into more than just a place to pay for things.
 It’s now, above all, a place which favours experience over hard sales.
 This means injecting a bit of retail theatre and life, much like you’ll find in the Sonos boutiques of New York where fans of music can congregate, or the L’Oréal beauty stores in Paris which offer make-up workshops.

-Launch of Shopping, the first omnichannel in-store solution
+Launch of Shopping, the First Omnichannel In-Store Solution

-The philosophy that puts the store at the heart of retail is is at the heart of Cegid’s latest product innovation: Shopping.
+The philosophy that puts the store at the heart of retail is at the heart of Cegid’s latest product innovation: Shopping.
 Developed on a Windows 10 platform and available via the cloud, this new mobile and omnichannel POS solution adds an extra dimension to the point of sale.
 Shopping can be deployed both on retailers’ fixed and mobile devices and it bridges the gap between online and offline.
-The objective is to bring together into a single in-store platform all the vital tools and omnichannel services for unified commerce .
+The objective is to bring together into a single in-store platform all the vital tools and omnichannel services for unified commerce.
 Sales staff can exploit new digital technologies and increase both efficiency, productivity and customer satisfaction.
-Omnichannel services in-store includes “click and collect”, store to home & endless aisle, store to store etc.
+Omnichannel services in-store include “click and collect”, store to home & endless aisle, store to store etc.

 “With Shopping, the store becomes the customer’s point of reference, taking things far beyond just selling stock,” says Olivier Chiono, Head of Retail Product Management at Cegid.

-The application makes it easier to further the role of the salesperson: allowing them not only to become much more mobile, but also providing them with all the tools they need in store to better serve the customer including omnichannel sales, cataloging and clienteling services.
+The application makes it easier to further the role of the salesperson: allowing them not only to become much more mobile but also providing them with all the tools they need in store to better serve the customer including omnichannel sales, cataloguing and clienteling services.
 They are now armed with all the information and tools required helping them become customer service experts, brand ambassadors or coaches.
 “This transformation of the role of the sales associate is vital for retailers if they want to keep their customers and not lose any sales,” says Chiono.

 The French swimwear brand, Vilebrequin, is one of the first customers to adopt the new Shopping solution.